kevinolega/callcentertrainingtips/_posts/2014-04-25-questions-small-talk.md

 ---
 Interviewers ask a lot of the same questions every day on the job.

+Here's an opportunity to consider.

+The interviewer is likely bored.

-The opportunity is that, the interviewer is that usually bored and  they expect people to be insincere with their answers.
+The interviewer expects many applicants to be insincere with their answers.

 83% of people just copy interview answers on the internet.

-As a result, the interviewer will eventually stop seeing the applicants as a real person sharing their story and why the company should hire them because a great majority of applicants don't give real answers anyway.
+As a consequence, the interviewer will eventually stop seeing the applicants as a real person.

+The applicant is not sharing their story.

+The applicant is not communicating why the company should hire them.

+A great majority of the applicants don't give real answers anyway.

+You fail to communicate when you resort to memorized answers.

+Do you know people who communicate using business quotes, wise sayings, and Bible verses?

+These quotes are nice to read or hear once in a while.

+However, people who only speak in quotes are difficult to talk to.

+It feels like the person is trying to "lawyer" you using the quotes.

-They expect to not hire 95 percent of the applicants that they meet so they are just skimming through the applicants that are not good and pay attention only to the good ones that they will be hiring.
+Interviewers expect to reject 95% of the applicants that they meet.

+Interviewers are just skimming through the applicants that are not good.

+Interviwers pay attention only to the good job applicants that qualifies for the job.

-When you say 95%, that means only one out of twenty applicants.
+95% means that only one out of twenty applicants get hired.

-If you don't get their attention and give a good impression by keeping them engaged, then nothing will happen to your call center job application.
+If you don't get the interviewer's attention and give a good impression by keeping them engaged, then nothing will happen to your call center job application.

 Your resume, effort, time and money will go to the trash can.

+## IMPORTANT SMALL TALK DURING INTERVIEWS

-In the past ten years I have a guideline since I started looking for work.
+In the past ten years I follow this guideline that I used since I started looking for work.

-- Did I get the interviewer to talk about himself or herself?
+I use the following questions to evaluate my performance during the interview:

 - Is the interviewer smiling during the conversation?
 - Did I get to make the interviewer to laugh once?

-This is my simple checklist that I use to evaluate my interview.
+- Did I get the interviewer to talk about himself or herself?
+- Did the interviewer give me advice on how to get hired?

-If I answered yes to all three questions, then I'm sure to get a job offer.
+If I answered yes to all four questions, then I'm sure to get a job offer.

-I have been self evaluating my job applications for the past ten years and whenever I get a yes to all three, most of the time, I'm good with a job offer.
+I have been self evaluating my job applications for the past ten years.

-All I do is start some small talk with the interviewer by asking questions.
+I often got a job offer whenever I get a the interviewer to smile, laugh, tell a story, and give me advice.

+## How to Genuinely Connect with Interviewers

+Here's how I get the interviewer to genuinely connect with me.

+I begin the converstation with some small talk.

+I ask questions.

 Building rapport involves finding common ground.